myFavShrimp/arc/README.md

 #### Properties

-- `path`: Path to the file (can be read and set; setting the path renames the file)
+- `path`: Path to the file (can be read and set; setting the path moves the file)
-- `file_name`: The name of the file without the directory path
+- `file_name`: The name of the file without the directory path (can be read and set)
-- `content`: Text content of the file (can be read and set)
+- `content`: Content of the file as binary string (can be read and set)
 - `permissions`: File permissions (can be read and set as numeric mode)

 #### Methods